 Whichever way you choose to contact us, you can expect a response from a member of the ISVA team within 48 business hours.

 If you are a professional agency acting on behalf of a victim or survivor of sexual abuse wishing to access support and you have their consent, you can contact us using any of the methods above, or complete and return our ISVA External referral form here

 What some of our ISVA clients have said:

 “I did not imagine that there was someone out there for me, who was able to be there for me from the moment I reported what happened till beyond the end of the trial.
 She kept me going and understood me in a different way from my counsellor.
 And she was with me all the way.”

 “They support you in whichever way you need, no matter what”

 “My ISVA was calm and steady and very kind during what is and was a turbulent and difficult time.”

 “Having someone that knew the process was amazingly helpful”

 We really appreciate your feedback about our ISVA service and you can give us feedback at any time during your support to enable us to give you the best possible experience.
 You can speak to a member of the ISVA team during an appointment, call us at the office or e-mail us on ISVA@safeline.org.uk.
-You can complete our feedback form anonymously through Survey Monkey by clicking here.
+You can complete our feedback form anonymously through Survey Monkey by clicking here or using the button below.
 If you are a parent/guardian of a child that has used the chISVA service we would also like to hear from you and we welcome your feedback by clicking here.
 Thank you.